This journal is a member of the Committee on Publication Ethics (COPE).

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

-Planning Theory adheres to the SAGE Harvard reference style.
-View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+Psychology Learning & Teaching adheres to the APA reference style.
+View the APA guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-Planning Theory is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
-Visit http://mc.manuscriptcentral.com/planningtheory to login and submit your article online.
+Psychology Learning & Teaching is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Visit https://mc.manuscriptcentral.com/platjournal to login and submit your article online.